less/less-docs/content/features/extend.md

-> Extend is a LESS pseudo-class which merges the selector it is put on with ones that match what it references.
+> Extend is a Less pseudo-class which merges the selector it is put on with ones that match what it references.

 Released [v1.4.0]({{ less.master.url }}CHANGELOG.md)